Anscar Chupungco: Later years

 In his last years, Chupungco occupied himself with liturgical formation at Paul VI Institute of Liturgy and speaking engagements all over the world.
 Speaking of recent changes in the liturgical texts mandated by the Holy See, he commented in an address in October 2011 that:

 [Liturgical reform] "is being put to task by a movement known as the "reform of the reform".
 It carries an agenda that can have a regrettable impact on the liturgical gains of the council.

 Dark clouds are forming ominously on the western horizon.
 They move hurriedly and decisively toward the direction of the sun that burns radiantly in the sky.
 They cast upon it their somber shadows to hide it from view.
 Suddenly it is dusk before the appointed time.

 In reality however the dimness is caused by the passing clouds.
 I am confident that these cannot put the clock back to yesterday's evening hours.

 Death

 Chupungco died from a heart attack on 9 January 2013, at the Paul VI Institute of Liturgy in Malaybalay.
 He had been scheduled to receive the Pro Ecclesia et Pontifice Award from Pope Benedict XVI in a few weeks, to honor him for his decades of service to the Church.
-His body was to be returned to his abbey for burial.
+His body was returned to his abbey for burial.